joakimthorell/potential-couscous/README.md

 - [SpeedView](https://github.com/anastr/SpeedView) - Creates the speedometer around the Joystick.
 - [RippleBackground](https://github.com/skyfishjy/android-ripple-background) - Creates the rippled background when pressing Play in platoon mode.

+### Code tests and quality insurance
+During the development in this project we created a couple of tests for some of our code.
+We also performed some given tests eg. [FindBugs](http://findbugs.sourceforge.net) on our java files(Android app) and was presented to perform [PyLint](https://www.pylint.org) on our Python Code.
+Our written tests are placed in the [`/tests/`](/tests/) directory, more information can be found [here](/tests/Allmänna%20tester%20(Read%20this).pdf).
+Our FindBugs results can be seen [here](/Documents/codeTests.md) but to summarize there was one issue that we did not care about, read the result for more info.
+Regarding PyLint we choose not to perform these tests since it didnt feel necessary, exactly why can you read [here](/Documents/codeTests.md).

 ### Gitinspector
 To evaluate team effort we used the tool [Gitinspector](https://github.com/ejwa/gitinspector).